-The calculated average specific energy demand for national eligible assets is 120 kWh/m2.
-This is 52% lower than the calculated average of the total residential building stock.
+The calculated average specific energy demand for national eligible assets is 116 kWh/m2.
+This is 54% lower than the calculated average of the total residential building stock.

-Table 5 below indicates how much more energy efficient the eligible part of the portfolio is compared to the average residential Norwegian building stock, and how much less CO2-emissions, directly and mostly indirectly, this avoided energy demand results in.
-All values are scaled down to reflect Eika's engagement relative to the objects' deemed market value.
+Table 7 below indicates how much more energy efficient the eligible part of the portfolio is compared to the average residential Norwegian building stock, and how much less CO2-emissions - directly and mostly indirectly - this avoided energy demand results in.
+All values are scaled down to reflect Eika's engagement relative to the objects' market value at origin.